Takashi Toritani

+Takashi Toritani (鳥谷 敬, Toritani Takashi) is a Japanese former professional baseball shortstop, commentator, critic, and coach.

 Toritani was one of the most highly coveted position players in years as a senior for Waseda University in 2003.
 He holds the current NPB record for most consecutive games played without missing an inning as a shortstop, and appeared in every Tigers game for over 13 years from 2005 to May 27, 2018 (1,939 regular season games).
-Captain of the club since the start of the 2013 season.

-Early life and high school career
+Early life

 Toritani was born in Higashimurayama, Tokyo, the eldest of three brothers.
 He played for the Higashimurayama Junior Mets, Ozakudai Little League Club in his elementary school days in Higashimurayama and Hamura, and Mizuho Senior in his junior high school days in Hamura.

 He played both shortstop and pitcher at Seibō Gakuen Senior High School in Saitama.
 He played in the 81st National High School Baseball Championship in 1999, coming on in relief in Seibō Gakuen's first game against Hita-Rinkō High School (the Ōita champions) and clocking 143 km/h, but his team lost 5–3.

 College career

 Toritani went on to enroll at Waseda University as a human sciences major.
 There, he was surrounded by an impressive collection of talent: his year included then-right fielder Norichika Aoki (Tokyo Yakult Swallows), third baseman Toshimitsu Higa (Hiroshima Carp) and center fielder Shintaro Yoshida (Orix Buffaloes), all three of whom would later go on to the pros.
 Left-hander Tsuyoshi Wada (Fukuoka SoftBank Hawks) was in the year above him, and second baseman Hiroyasu Tanaka (BayStars) and first baseman Shinichi Takeuchi (Swallows) would join the team one and two years later, respectively.

 In the spring of 2001, then-sophomore Toritani led the Tokyo Big6 Baseball League in all three Triple Crown categories (batting average, home runs, runs batted in), tying current Saitama Seibu Lions third baseman Taketoshi Gotoh as the fastest player (by academic year) to win Triple Crown honors in the history of the league.
 Toritani drew 19 combined walks and hit-batters in the spring 2003 season as a senior, a Tokyo Big6 record (later broken by then-Rikkyo University outfielder Yuichi Tabata in 2004).
 He won his second batting title that fall.

 He won five Tokyo Big6 Best Nine awards during his eight seasons (spring and fall) at Waseda, playing in 96 games and hitting .333 with 11 home runs and 71 RBI for his college career and leading Waseda to a record four consecutive league titles along with the likes of Aoki, Higa and Yoshida.
 He was one of the most highly touted position players in recent years in the months preceding the 2003 NPB draft and was said to be a complete five-tool player.
 The Hanshin Tigers signed him as a pre-draft pick in early November.
+He was assigned the jersey number 1.